When context matters

 Preface

-As the last proposal in the post I shared above we stayed at this point:
+As the last proposal in the post I shared earlier we stayed at this point:

 Can an image enhancement be made for the Golang application?